 In response to this and to instill confidence in our products, we will be designing ALL our units, regardless of charge amount, with the SAME dissipation system to meet the new requirements.
 Additionally, we opted for a leak dissipation system designed with a leak detector for activation of a unit fan and a dissipation board.
 It was determined that having a continuous fan as the dissipation system was not justified, as it requires excess energy.
 The decision to go with this consistent safety design across all products utilizing Puron Advance provides you with the extra confidence that all our units have safety measures built into the design.

 BRYANT DISSIPATION SYSTEM

 As stated, all products using Puron Advance are designed with a dissipation system that consists of:

-- A factory-installed leak sensor located in the condensate drain pan area
+- A factory-installed leak sensor\ located in the indoor coil cabinet - Unit blower

-- A dissipation control board

-- Unit blower.....